Which tomato variety is the best to grow in Kenya?

 Ripe red tomato fruits on a tomato plant growing in a greenhouse.

-Unlike open field tomato growing, green house farming is capital intensive.
-The farmers key concern is recouping their investment on a shorter period.
-As such one needs a better performing tomato variety.
+Unlike open-field, growing tomatoes in a greenhouse is capital-intensive.
+You will need to install tomato cages, drip irrigation kits, and transport crares.
+The farmer’s key concern is recouping their investment in a shorter period.
+As such one needs a better-performing tomato variety.
 The list below highlights the best indeterminate, hybrid tomato varieties such as Anna F1.
 Their features are as highlighted.

-Read Next; How profitable if greenhouse tomato farming in kenya?
+Read Next; How profitable is greenhouse tomato farming in Kenya?

 Anna F1

 Anna F1 is a hybrid variety that performs very well in tomato greenhouse farming in Kenya.
 It has a high yield potential of 185t/ha.
 In some tomato growing areas, you can plant it in the open field.
-It produces truits that are deep-red, oval-shaped and firm.
+It produces fruits that are deep-red, oval-shaped, and firm.
 In terms of growth, Anna F1 is an early maturing variety taking 75 days only to start harvesting from transplanting.

 Tylka F1

-Looking for the tomato with least post harvest losses?
-The Tylka F1 is a hybrid tomato variety with an exceptional long shelf life in kenya of up to 28 days.
+Looking for the tomato with the least post-harvest losses?
+The Tylka F1 is a hybrid tomato variety with an exceptionally long shelf life in Kenya of up to 28 days.
 It is ideal for both greenhouse and outdoor cultivation.
-The cultivar is resistant to Tomato leaf curl virus, Tomato mosaic virus and Grey spot
+The cultivar is resistant to Tomato leaf curl virus, Tomato mosaic virus, and Grey spot

 • Maturity period; 75 days.